jungtaekkim/bayeso/index.md

 ```

 ## Required Packages
-Mandatory pacakges are inlcuded in `requirements.txt`.
+Mandatory pacakges are inlcuded in requirements.txt.
-The following `requirements` files include the package list, the purpose of which is described as follows.
+The following requirements files include the package list, the purpose of which is described as follows.

-* `requirements-optional.txt`: It is an optional package list, but it needs to be installed to execute some features of `bayeso`.
+* requirements-optional.txt: It is an optional package list, but it needs to be installed to execute some features of bayeso.
-* `requirements-dev.txt`: It is for developing the `bayeso` package.
+* requirements-dev.txt: It is for developing the bayeso package.
-* `requirements-examples.txt`: It needs to be installed to execute the examples included in the `bayeso` repository.
+* requirements-examples.txt: It needs to be installed to execute the examples included in the bayeso repository.

 ## Supported Python Version
 We test our package in the following versions.